rescript-lang/rescript-skip/REACTIVE_CALCULUS_NOTES.md

   - global algorithms are expressed as separate reactive nodes that consume these collections rather than as single monolithic reducers.

 Most examples stay in the structural + standard‑reducer fragment (hierarchy from Section 3.6), with only a minority needing custom reducers or general compute nodes.

+Anti‑join and set‑difference patterns (e.g. unacknowledged alerts, orphan detection) documented in `research/deep_research_results_6_antijoin_patterns.md` and reflected in the example catalogue sit just outside this fragment: they require filtering based on the *absence* of matching keys in another collection.
+A future extension of the calculus could make such patterns first‑class via a monotone `antiJoin` / `setDifference` operator at the structural level, with explicit semantics for incremental maintenance and interaction with reducers.

 The hypothesis is that: